job/gpgpass/README.md

 ## Installation
 1. Get the code: git clone https://github.com/rvdh/getpass.git
 2. Run the program for the first time to set up a ~/.getpass/config.ini.
-3. Change the config.ini setting "passwordsRepositoryRemote" to point to your password repository.
+3. Change the config.ini setting "passwordsRepositoryRemote" to point to your remote password repository.

 ## Supported platforms
 The code should work on Linux, MacOS X and Windows, provided git and gnupg are configured correctly.